Getting started for workspace creators

 If this sounds interesting, visit Customize Slack with internal integrations on our Help Center for information.

 We hope that was helpful!
-Now that your team is set up for success, hop over to Working in Slack.
+Now that your workspace is set up for success, hop over to Working in Slack.
 We'll show you how to use search, hold meetings with Slack Calls and Videos, and how Slack can make your entire team more productive overall.